Trump and Zelensky Meet in --: A Difficult Game Under Optimistic Rhetoric

 For Ukraine, the price of peace may be the loss of some territory and the erosion of national sovereignty; for Russia, the goal of peace is to consolidate strategic security boundaries and vested interests; for the United States, peace serves as a tool to demonstrate its diplomatic dominance and reduce the cost of aiding Ukraine; for Europe, peace is a reluctant choice to balance security order and economic costs.
 In this game of multiple interests, what is truly overlooked may be the Ukrainian people's longing for peace and the profound devastation brought by the war—Ukraine's population has sharply declined from nearly 40 million before the war to about 30 million, with a large number of women and children fleeing abroad, cities left in ruins, and the economy on the brink of collapse.

-In the future, as the U.S.-Europe-Ukraine meeting chaired by Trump takes place, the Russia-Ukraine peace process will enter a more critical stage.
-However, regardless of the outcome of the negotiations, this Trump-Zelensky meeting has already left behind profound historical questions: **In an international order dominated by major powers, how can the security and sovereignty of smaller nations be genuinely safeguarded?
-If a negotiation conducted in the name of "peace" ultimately comes at the expense of the interests of smaller nations, can such peace truly be considered just?** These questions are not only relevant to the ultimate direction of the Russia-Ukraine conflict but also to the restructuring and development of the future global international order.
+In the future, as the US-Europe-Ukraine meeting hosted by Trump in January 2026 convenes, the Russia-Ukraine peace process will enter a more critical phase.
+However, regardless of the negotiation outcomes, this Trump-Zelensky meeting has already left profound historical questions: **In an international order dominated by major powers, how can the security and sovereignty of smaller nations be genuinely safeguarded?
+If a negotiation in the name of peace ultimately comes at the expense of the interests of smaller nations, does such peace truly possess justice?** These questions are not only crucial for the final direction of the Russia-Ukraine conflict but also for the restructuring and development of the future global international order.